giacomodamico24/DM_recast_limits/README.md

 This repository contains the Jupyter notebooks and input data used to reproduce part of the analysis presented in:

-> *G. D’Amico, M. Doro, and M. De Caria, “Forecasting and Recasting Dark Matter Annihilation Limits” (submitted to Physics of the Dark Universe, 2025).*
+> *G. D’Amico, M. Doro, and M. De Caria, “Recasting and Forecasting Dark Matter Limits Without Raw Data: A Generalized Algorithm for Gamma-Ray Telescopes” (submitted to Physics of the Dark Universe, 2025).*

 ---